4.9-Stars

 A switchboard is the hub that directs and controls power distribution in a building or facility.
 Housed in a large metal enclosure, the switchboard is a centralised panel that receives electricity from the electrical utility or generators and then distributes it safely using protective devices like fuses and circuit breakers.

-Inside the switchboard, large conductors called bus bars serve as the main power distribution rails, directing electricity to the various branch circuits supplying the facility.
+Large conductors called bus bars are the main power distribution rails inside the switchboard.
+They direct electricity to the various branch circuits supplying the facility.
 The switchboard also contains switches and meters to control and monitor electrical loads.

 Switchboard Hallway

 Switchboards vary according to building size.
 In smaller facilities, a service entrance switchboard may be installed.
 This means that power is directly fed from an electrical provider.
-Large buildings require a more complicated system, to say the least.
+Large buildings require a more complicated system.

 A switchboard in commercial buildings may receive indirect power from an upstream circuit breaker.
 Proper installation and maintenance by qualified electricians keep these complex switchboards running smoothly.